 Improving the Management of Peatlands and the Capacities of Stakeholders in Indonesia (Peat-IMPACTS Indonesia)

-Achieving the goal of sustainable, climate-smart management of Indonesia's peatland needs a transformative landscape approach, combining technical and institutional capacities in peat landscape restoration with alignment of public and private sectors.
-Specifically, the project aims to 1) raise understanding of peat fire and emission risks within landscapes; 2) strengthen capacities to integrate peatland management into broader landscape governance across production–protection functions to contribute to the national commitment of GHG emission reduction (RAN-GRK) and NDC; 3) develop smallholders’ capacities to manage tree-based paludiculture that combines profitability and emission reduction; 4) formulate options across various peat landscape restoration types that link local action to externalities under conservation–livelihoods policies and partnerships; and 5) exchange lessons learnt to speed and expand impact of peat landscape restoration to the national level.
+Indonesia's strong commitment to reducing emissions, especially from the land-based sector is reflected in the national medium-term development plan 2015–2020 and NDC (29% GHG reduction target by 2030).
+With peatlands being its single largest source of emissions, the project aims to: 1) raise understanding of peat fire and emission risks within landscapes; 2) strengthen capacities to integrate peatland management into broader landscape governance across production–protection functions to contribute to the national commitment of GHG emission reduction (RAN-GRK) and NDC; 3) develop smallholders’ capacities to manage tree-based paludiculture that combines profitability and emission reduction; 4) formulate options across various peat landscape restoration types that link local action to externalities under conservation–livelihoods policies and partnerships; and 5) exchange lessons learnt to speed and expand impact of peat landscape restoration to the national level.

 State of implementation/results